Getting Started with Project "Piper"¶

 If your pipeline fails, compare its files to the final Jenkinsfile, the config.yml, and the mta.yaml.
 Note: YAML files are surprisingly sensitive regarding indentation.

 Your application has been deployed into your space in the Cloud Foundry space on SAP BTP.
 Login to SAP BTP and navigate into you space.
-Result: Your space contains the application piper.node.hello.world, the state of the application is Started.
+Result: Your space contains the application piper.node.hello.world

 You are now familiar with the basics of using project "Piper".
 Through the concept of pipeline as code, project "Piper" and Jenkins pipelines are extremely powerful.
 While Jenkins pipelines offer a full set of common programming features, project "Piper" adds SAP-specific flavors.
 Have a look at the different Scenarios to understand how to easily integrate SAP systems with defaults.
 Dive into the ready-made continuous delivery pipeline: the General Purpose Pipeline helps you to quickly build and deliver your apps.
 Browse the steadily increasing list of features you can implement through the project "Piper" Steps.